-God has deposited a cache of spiritual treasure in each community.
+God deposits a cache of spiritual treasure in each community.

-(2) The need to help spreading unearthed treasure far and wide.
+(2) Wanting to share these discoveries far and wide.

 Of course, not everything that emerges in local community life has apostolic ramifications.
 Some treasures fire up our holy imaginations.
 Others don’t.

 That’s why we curate what we find before sharing it with the body-at-large.

 Within this ‘online’ library you will find diversity in production quality.
 We’re more interested in sharing life-filled, if imperfect, treasures that will enrich our relationships and conversations than we are in slick production.

 Production and discipleship have almost nothing in common!

 If you would like to serve as a cross-pollinator in tandem with us, we ask that you find creative ways to share some of the unearthed treasure that you find on this site via your social media platforms.